-ID Recommendation Statements Reason for Recommendation 8.2.1 Flooding does not recognize jurisdictional boundaries.
+Recommendation Statements Reason for Recommendation 8.2.1 Flooding does not recognize jurisdictional boundaries.
 Remove barriers that prevent jurisdictions from working together to provide regional flood mitigation solutions and regional detention across jurisdictional boundaries.
 Different laws and regulations apply to counties, cities, and special districts.
 Regulations need to promote collaboration instead of creating obstacles.
 8.2.2 Funding for projects that benefit agricultural activities should not be scored or awarded based on a traditional benefit-cost ratio.
-The damages for agriculture and personal property are different.
-Different criteria should be used.
-8.2.3 Funding for projects in Historically Disadvantaged Communities or Areas of Persistent Poverty should be allocated a minimum amount of future funding so they are not competing against more fortunate communities.
+The damages for agriculture and personal property are 8.2.3 Funding for projects in Historically Disadvantaged Communities or Areas of Persistent Poverty should be allocated a minimum amount of future funding so they are not competing against more fortunate communities.
 Disadvantaged communities are less resilient to stressors.
 Equitable solutions are needed to give communities that suffer more profound losses due to hazards.

-8.2.4 Separate funding should be made available for each of the different aspects of floodplain management, such as developing floodplain maps, flood planning studies, advance project planning and development for floodplain management projects, and implementation of floodplain management projects.
+ID Recommendation Statements Reason for Recommendation 8.2.4 Separate funding should be made available for each of the different aspects of floodplain management, such as developing floodplain maps, flood planning studies, advance project planning and development for floodplain management projects, and implementation of floodplain management projects.
 Again, the need for all types of improvements is broad but also large.
 8.3.3 Require that future regional flood planning studies develop and maintain a 100-year timeline.
+Construction is costly and disruptive.
+Designing the infrastructure to accommodate future growth would help future generations.